 The Dawes Arboretum began charging admission fees to non-members on April 15, 2019.

 Arboretum admission is $10 for adults and $5 for children ages 5 -15.
 Children younger than 5 will be admitted for free.

 Seniors will receive a discounted admission of $8 on the first Wednesday of each month.

 What about people who cannot afford to pay the admission fee?

-Free admission passes will be available for check out at the Licking County Library and the Muskingum County library, the Granville Public Library, Alexandria Public Library, Homer Public Library, Perry County District Library and Pataskala library.
+Free admission passes will be available for check out at the Licking County Library, the Muskingum County library, the Granville Public Library, Alexandria Public Library, Homer Public Library, Perry County District Library and Pataskala library.

 Those with a SNAP card will be offered discounted admission, daily.

 Our first free access day was our new Founders Day Celebration on June 8.